rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 ```

 #### Exercise
 Try to write and run the code below.
-Compare each line to what is printed when you run ht code and make sure you understand why.
+Compare each line to what is printed when you run the code.
+Make sure you understand why.

 ```python
 print("I have", 25 + 30 / 6, "of someting")